laravel/nova-docs/3.0/customization/tools.md

 npm run watch
 ```

-#### Vue Page Components

-Vue Page Components for Tool has access to all plugins registered under Nova including `vue-meta`, `portal-vue` and `v-tooltip`.
+#### Vue Page Components & Nova Plugins

-For example in the latest release, the `resources/js/components/Tool.vue` published stub will contain a default page title as the following:
+Vue page components contained by your tool have access to all of the plugins registered by Nova, including `vue-meta`, `portal-vue`, and `v-tooltip`.
+For example, your tool's `resources/js/components/Tool.vue` stub will contain a default page title which is managed by the `vue-meta` plugin:

 ```js
 export default {